EnderBaggins/Aperture_plotting/README.md

 # Aperture_plotting

 ## current issues to resolve
-Any other type of plot you add will also get post processing. consider when adding post you specify what it's added to
+Any other type of plot you add will also get post processing. consider when adding post you specify what it's added to.
+Currently I have the post processing functions have to call each plot object and run its thing in a loop.
+But I think it would be cleaner If I Just have it run its thing and loop it when you do add_post.
+This way I can have a post processing function that only runs on a specific plot object, or whatever subset.

 ## Example use case
 ```python